bochanlee-git/TRAC-Vertical-Flight-Dynamics/sample_code/README.md

 The examples can be used to understand the progression from:

-1. aircraft modeling,
+1. aircraft modeling
-2. equilibrium calculation,
+2. equilibrium calculation
-3. local dynamic-model extraction,
+3. local dynamic-model extraction
-4. stability analysis,
+4. stability analysis
-5. and closed-loop simulation.
+5. and closed-loop simulation

 For the theoretical background, refer to: